ArsalanMaqsood/klyng/docs/sections/getting-started.md

 ```
 This will start the beacon in the background if it's not already started.
 The beacon by default starts to listen for remote requests on port 2222 and is not protected by any password.
 To change that you can edit the `config.json` file with the desired port and password.

 You'll find the `config.json` in the directory in which klyng is installed.
-On Unix systems, assuming that you have followed the installation procedure described in the beginning, you find it in `~/.npm-modules/lib/node_modules/klyng`.
+On Unix systems, assuming that you have followed the installation procedure described in the beginning, you would find it in `~/.npm-modules/lib/node_modules/klyng`.
 On Windows, assuming you didn't change npm global prefix, you would find it in `%AppData%\Roaming\npm\node_modules\klyng`.

 Note that any changes in the `config.json` won't take effect until the beacon is started.
 If the beacon was already running, you'll need to take it down and then start it again.
 To stop the beacon, you just write: